stitcombe/stitcombe.github.io/about.md

 title: About
 ---

-Hi there &#128075 My name is Stephen.
+Hi there :wave: My name is Stephen.
 Here's a little about me:

 :bread: I like to bake bread
 :computer: technology facinates me